-- Vehicles and equipment left unattended in a restricted or hazardous area shall be shut off and not restarted until atmospheric monitoring confirms the absence of hazardous vapors; - Do not stop vehicles or equipment in areas where there is combustible ground cover like dry grass, weeds or straw; - Leave strike-anywhere matches and lighters with open mechanisms, including disposable lighters in designated areas (e.g., left inside a vehicle or locker); - Do not position portable light plants and/or generator sets near combustible or flammable material; and - Do not drill metals without sufficient lubrication. - Further, when in hazardous and restricted areas: - Test for oxygen levels and flammable atmospheres prior to introducing ignition sources and continuously monitor these areas while ignition sources are present; - If a flammable atmosphere is present, use only explosion-proof electrical installations and explosion-proof electrical equipment; - Use only intrinsically safe electronic devices unless the air is initially tested and continuously monitored for flammable vapors and the equipment is listed on the SWP;
+- Vehicles and equipment left unattended in a restricted or hazardous area shall be shut off and not restarted until atmospheric monitoring confirms the absence of hazardous vapors; - Do not stop vehicles or equipment in areas where there is combustible ground cover like dry grass, weeds or straw; - Leave strike-anywhere matches and lighters with open mechanisms, including disposable lighters in designated areas (e.g., left inside a vehicle or locker); - Do not position portable light plants and/or generator sets near combustible or flammable material; and - Do not drill metals without sufficient lubrication. - Further, when in hazardous and restricted areas: - Test for oxygen levels and flammable atmospheres prior to introducing ignition sources and continuously monitor these areas while ignition sources are present; - Employees and long-term contractors may be exempt from this requirement in tank lots that have received management approval for vehicles and mobile equipment to enter without preliminary atmospheric monitoring for routine work.
+Controls that are identified within the Tank Lot Entry Hazard Assessment must be followed prior to entry.
+Approval shall be documented in the Tank Lot Entry Hazard Assessment, within the Facility Hazard Assessment.